Paraguay faces censure for Fernando Lugo's removal

 "As a member of Mercosur, Paraguay can export to other nations in the bloc without paying custom duties, but if expelled, it would have to pay the standard 14% tariff for non-members," says Mr Masi.

 The competitiveness of Paraguayan goods in the region would be affected, with potentially damaging effects on its businesses, he says.

 In the last two years, Paraguay has had one of the fastest-growing economies in the region, based mainly on commodity exports, and in particular soy bean and beef.

-"Paraguay is very vulnerable to any type of sanctions as it does not have sea access, leaving it highly dependent on its neighbours for exporting and importing," says political analyst Milda Rivarola.'No coup'
+"Paraguay is very vulnerable to any type of sanctions as it does not have sea access, leaving it highly dependent on its neighbours for exporting and importing," says political analyst Milda Rivarola.

 The political events of the past week have left many in the capital, Asuncion, shocked and some furious.

 "What happened goes against the rules of democracy.
 I did not like Lugo but they should have allowed him to end the term he won in free elections," said Asuncion resident Maria Teresa.

 "This is definitely a coup.
 If it was the people who voted him into office, it should be the people that vote him out," said Shirley, who also lives in the capital.

 Mr Lugo accepted the impeachment, stressing to his supporters that he did not want any bloodshed.

 There have been some small demonstrations in the capital against his dismissal.